truehand/azureml-genomics/README.md

 ![paired input DNA](./images/input_dna.png)

- Unlike the above human reference genome, this time, it's not a pointer to an external public location, but to an Azure ML datastore path in our Azure subscription.
+ Unlike the above human reference genome, this time, this data URI is not a pointer to an external public location, but to an Azure ML datastore path in our Azure subscription.

 ## Azure ML compute

-For this example, I set up a CPU-based cluster within my workspace that has this type of VMs:
+I [created](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-create-attach-compute-cluster?tabs=python) a CPU-based cluster within my workspace that has this type of VMs:

 - Standard_D13_v2 (8 cores, 56 GB RAM, 400 GB disk)